 These are not intended to be super heavy duty track brakes.
 For that, we recommend our four wheel big brake kit with the heavier Dynapro calipers and two-piece rotors.
 These are a good street, autocross and light track option.
 They have better heat management than stock brakes due to the aluminum caliper, but rampaging V8s on slicks will want more.

 Available to fit any 1990-05 stock Miata brake rotor.
 However, there's a catch.
 On the smaller rotors, the caliper sits very close to the wheel mounting surface.
 You will have to check clearance on your wheels to confirm the caliper will clear.
 The smallest 9" rotor may require a spacer.
 The 10" rotor setup fits many more wheels, including almost all factory wheels after 1994 - yes, including 14" ones - as well as popular aftermarket ones such as many 6ULs.
 11" should work with almost anything.
 The factory Sport rotors are actually 10.6" and the 1990-93 rotors are 9.3", we rounded off to make it easier to identify the three sizes.

 2001-05 Sport template (11" rotor)

 We have discovered some 11" rotors are too thick.
-The FM branded rotors we sell fit fine, but we have been told Centric brand is too thick to fit this particular caliper.
-Please measure your rotors before ordering, they cannot exceed 22.1 mm.
-Centric claims their rotors are thinner than this, but experience tells us otherwise.
+The FM branded rotors we sell fit fine, but please measure your rotors before ordering, they cannot exceed 22.1 mm.

 Color note: Wilwood has transitioned from Type II to Type III anodizing.
 The new process is harder and more dense than Type II.
 The old anodizing could also change color under very hot temperatures, which is not a problem with the new process as no dyes are involved.
 Unfortunately, the lack of dye means it's a different color and will no longer match black calipers - please see pictures for details.